ryanlavers/joa-core/README.md

 A Java web framework inspired by [Koa](https://github.com/koajs/koa) using middleware chaining to define the request processing pipeline

+Joa is not particularly useful without some middleware, so check out the [joa-middleware](https://github.com/ryanlavers/joa-middleware) project for middleware you can use as the basis of a simple web application, or as examples to create your own!

 ## Examples

 Create a server listening on port 8080 that just responds to every request with static text: